Kwame Thomas

-Kwame Blair Thomas (born 28 September 1995) is a professional footballer who plays as a striker for club Aldershot Town.
+Kwame Blair Thomas (born 28 September 1995) is a professional footballer who plays as a striker for club King's Lynn Town.
 Born in England, he represents the Saint Kitts and Nevis national football team.

 A tall and physical player, he represented England at under-16, under-17 and under-20 level and was part of England's Under-20 Four Nations Tournament success in October 2014.
 At club level he came through the Derby County Academy to make his professional debut in the Championship in November 2014.
 He spent time on loan at Notts County and Blackpool, before leaving Derby for Coventry City in July 2016.
 He spent the first half of the 2016–17 season injured and Coventry went on to be relegated out of League One.
 He spent the next season on loan at National League sides Sutton United and Solihull Moors, before he was allowed to join Solihull on a permanent basis in February 2018.
 He was released by the Moors at the end of the 2018–19 campaign, following a brief loan spell at Kidderminster Harriers.

+Since 2019, Thomas has permanently signed and played for Doncaster Rovers, Burton Albion, Wrexham, Sutton United, Aldershot Town (two spells) and Ebbsfleet United, as well as loans with Scottish club Dundee and another spell with Aldershot.